Skip to Content

 Until recently, mushroom compost was a mix of horse and poultry manure, brewer’s grain, and gypsum.
 The new synthetic blend includes hay, corn cobs, poultry manure, ammonium nitrate, potassium, and gypsum, with the hay and corn cobs constituting about 85% of the total mix, about 10% is chicken manure, and the remaining 5% made up of the synthetic additives.

 The process depends on the presence, in the right proportions, of moisture, oxygen, nitrogen, and carbohydrates.
-The performance of mushroom compost in terms of spawn run and mushroom output is known to be influenced by the quality of the raw materials utilized, which can vary greatly.
+The performance of mushroom compost regarding spawn run and mushroom output is influenced by the quality of the raw materials utilized, which can vary greatly.

 The addition of gypsum boosts aeration, an essential factor in aerobic composting.
 Nitrogen supplements include maize distiller’s grain, seed meals made from soybeans, peanuts, or cotton, and chicken manure.

-Ammonium nitrate or urea is added to synthetic compost at the beginning of the composting process to give the compost microbes a readily available source of nitrogen for their development and reproduction.
+Ammonium nitrate or urea is added to synthetic compost at the beginning of the composting process to give the compost microbes a readily available nitrogen source for their development and reproduction.

 At intervals of around 2-3 days, the pile is turned and watered when temperatures above 145°F (63⁰C) are reached.
 Turning allows hydration, aeration, and mixing of the components, including incorporating non-decomposed material into the center, where the action is.

 Mushroom composting is known for its potent ammonia smell, typically accompanied by a sweet, moldy scent.
-When ammonia is present, and compost temperatures reach 155°F (68⁰C) or above, chemical reactions produce the nutrition needed by mushrooms.
+When ammonia is present, and compost temperatures reach 155°F (68⁰C) or above, chemical reactions produce the nutrition mushrooms need.

 During the second and third turns, when the desired degree of biological and chemical activity occurs, temperatures in the compost can reach 170° to 180°F (77⁰C – 82⁰C).
 Finished mushroom compost, at this first stage, has: